 Scope of this policy

-This policy applies only to the actions of Helveteq AG and Users with respect to this Website.
+This policy applies only to the actions of Helveteq AG and Users with respect to the business activities of Helveteq and to this Website.
 It does not extend to any websites that can be accessed from this Website including, but not limited to, any links we may provide to social media websites.

 For purposes of the applicable Data Protection Laws, Helveteq AG is the “data controller”.
 This means that Helveteq AG determines the purposes for which, and the manner in which, your Data is processed.